 In the staff and translational research profiles please include:

 - List of personnel (include job title and funding source i.e. NHMRC CJ Martin Fellow, including the end date of funding); include CVs as appropriate

 - Grant, publications and student details of the research group for the last 5 years

 - Major equipment you would relocate to TQEH (and location requirements)

 - Equipment that you will access at TQEH

 - Copies of current organisation research reports detailing your activity (if available)

-Kathryn will organise an appointment with Professor Guy Maddern, Director of Research, Basil Hetzel Institute for Translational Health Research to consider the profiles provided and to more fully assess research/clinical space needs in the context of available opportunities at The Queen Elizabeth Hospital.
+Imogen will organise an appointment with Professor Guy Maddern, Director of Research, Basil Hetzel Institute for Translational Health Research to consider the profiles provided and to more fully assess research/clinical space needs in the context of available opportunities at The Queen Elizabeth Hospital.